III:06:00 Missing Residential Student Notification Procedure

 V. PROCEDURES FOR REPORTING AND FOR INVESTIGATING MISSING STUDENTS

-B. If the student is not a Residential Student, University Police will make a determination if additional action is needed.
+B. When University Police is contacted, they will notify Housing and Residential Life, whose staff will determine whether the student is a Residential Student.
+If Housing and Residential Life is contacted, they will immediately notify University Police.
+If the student is not a Residential Student, University Police will make a determination if additional action is needed.

 C. If the student is a Residential Student, the Housing and Residential Life staff will conduct a preliminary investigation in order to verify the situation and to determine the circumstances which exist relating to the reported missing student.